 - All of the diets avoid packaged and processed foods.
 This is because these foods almost always contain additives, which are disallowed on the diets.
 Read the boxes and cans carefully, before buying.
 I’ve learned that the health food store shelves are filled with products that contain additives, falsely advertised as “natural”.
 Basically, whole foods are best.

 - All of the diets are grain-free.
 That means no wheat, rice, oats, amaranth, quinoa, millet, barley, buckwheat, rye, spelt or corn (yes, corn’s a grain.)
 And no foods made with grains (crackers, pasta, breads, cookies, etc.) Here’s a quick link to why.
-(Note: if you approach the Wahls Diet in phases, you give up gluten in phase two and all grains in phase three.)
+(Note: the Wahls Diet has different levels.
+The first level is simply gluten-free.
+The top level is 100% grain-free.)

 - All of the diets acknowledge dairy as a common food intolerance.
 They handle this in different ways.
 The Wahls Diet eliminates it.
 The GAPS Diet eliminates it at first, and then reintroduces it slowly to test for tolerance, starting first with ghee, then butter, yogurt, sour cream, kefir, hard cheese and finally cream.
 The dairy should always be organic, without additives (which often means homemade yogurt and kefir) and ideally raw.
 This introduction process is designed to take place over many months, with the understanding that some people may never tolerate dairy.
 Finally, the paleo community debates the use of dairy.
 Some paleo leaders say to avoid dairy altogether.
 Others say that if it’s raw and you tolerate it well, it can be a good source of nutrition.

 - All of the diets either eliminate or limit legumes (the dried bean family).
 Here’s why.
 The Paleo Diet eliminates them altogether.
 The GAPS Diet allows only three: lentils, split peas and white navy beans (because they have the lowest amount of starch), but they must be soaked or sprouted first.
-The Wahls Diet recommends reducing/eliminating legumes in phase three of the diet.
+The Wahls Diet slowly transitions people away from legumes.

 - All of the diets are soy-free.
 Here’s why.